-Ways in which the local authority might make enquiries to establish the education provision
+Ways in which parents may demonstrate to the local authority that education is suitable

 Compulsory School Age